CyberPoint/Ruxcon2016ETW/KeyloggerPOC/README.md

 ## Limitations
 English (ASCII) keyboards only.
-Full HID spec not supported (not all keys)
+Full HID Usage Table not supported (not all keys)
 A few second delay.
-All dynamic ETW sessions are prone some kind of delay
+All dynamic ETW sessions are prone to some kind of delay.

 ## Known Issues
 Multiple key strokes can appear on the same line